Updated: May 8, 2022

-Gynocentrism, the tendency of advocating a dominant or exclusive focus on women, and concerning everything exclusively from a female (or feminist) point of view is becoming a norm in society and judiciary.
+Gynocentrism, the tendency of advocating a dominant or exclusive focus on women, and concerning everything exclusively from a female (or feminist) point of view is becoming a norm in society and the judiciary.

 The other day, I came across a feminist article that while indoctrinating that women’s rights are human rights went on to the extent to claim that since it’s a woman’s body that has the ability to give birth to a child, her wish to abort the pregnancy is also her human right and those having a contrary view are confused and double-minded.
 It’s her body, so it has to be her choice to continue with the pregnancy or not.

-Considering the judiciary’s view through a few judgments and the government’s undue inclinations towards women’s rights, I see their scale also favouring the views expressed in the article.
+Considering the judiciary’s view through a few judgments and the government’s undue inclinations towards women’s rights, I see their scale also favoring the views expressed in the article.
 It appears that the general perception is that women’s rights and human rights are the same thing and almost always interchangeable, and anything that is against women’s rights is necessarily against human rights as well.

 I wonder how it makes sense!
 How can one even equate women's all gender-based rights to human rights?